 The tool has been adapted and developed by Play Scotland and A Place in Childhood in consultation with children and young people.

-Download the Young Peoples' tool here
+Find out more about the Young People's tool here

 Facilitators Guide